vkbo/novelWriter/README.md

 [Contributing Guide](https://github.com/vkbo/novelWriter/blob/main/CONTRIBUTING.md) before
 submitting larger additions or changes to this project.

-# Key Features
+## Key Features

-Some features of novelWriter are listed below.
+Some key features of novelWriter are listed below.
 Consult the [documentation](https://novelwriter.readthedocs.io) for more information.

 ### Markdown Flavour